Tech-at-DU/Flask-Playlister/P00-Start-A-Flask-Project/content.md

 </html>
 ```
 >
-> Update `templates/home.html` to the following so that it will render the message from our root route:
+> Add the following to `templates/home.html` so that it will render the message from our root route:
 >
 ```html
 <!-- templates/home.html -->